oliver-butterley/ma2-2024/pages/part1.md

 > "We measure the width from all angles to confirm that the manufactured component is correct."

 This is a two-dimensional problem in the sense we assume that the object is a closed curve in $\mathbb{R}^2$.
 For a given angle we define the width of this curve to be the smallest distance between two parallel lines which touch the curve in a single point but never cross it (one each side of the curve).
 We say that the curve has constant width if this width is equal from every direction.
 This is just what we would check using calipers on a part and rotating.
+The abstract version of this problem is that we want to show that being a circle follows from constant width.
 The following statement is intuitive and true.

-::: tip Theorem
+::: info Theorem
 A circle has constant width.
 :::

 However the converse is not true, indeed the following is true.

-::: tip Theorem
+::: info Theorem
 There exist constant width curves which are not circles.
 :::